8 SENEDE KIRILAN, BOZULAN VE ESKİYEN BİSİKLET, KAMP EKİPMANLARI VE KIYAFETLER

 Drone

 I’m using a drone in my world tour since 2014.
 Even though I rarely share photos or video records done by drone, you can see that I’m using the drone from the videos and Instagram posts I share from time to time.
 With the further development of the technology, it became easier to carry a drone.
-For the time being I’m carrying DJI Mavic Air Combo.
+For the time being I’m carrying DJI Mavicpro.
 Taking its compactness and feature in to account it is more than enough for such a journey.
 I’m using a Lexar 1000x 128Gb SD card with this drone.

 External Disc